 Your original contribution would be post-tax, meaning you already settled up with the IRS.

 And people wonder how the rich stay rich.
-Ha!

-Most retirement accounts are managed by robots.
+Thanks to technology, retirement accounts today are managed by robots.

 Is this investing?

 What happened to supporting a company based on their mission or future growth or balance sheet?

 Not anymore.
 The financial services industry wants to collect your money and request you ask fewer questions.
 In other words, the stock market has become a total Ponzi scheme.
 If you guys keep investing, we’ll keep investing, and then hopefully everyone else will keep investing and we’ll all get rich!

 And guess who gets screwed? (hint: it’s not Wall Street)